JSX Attributes: className and htmlFor Guide

 </form>

-Clicking on the "Username:" label in the browser will correctly focus the text input, just as it would in plain HTML.
+Clicking the label will now correctly focus the input, just as it would in plain HTML.

 import React from 'react';